cybercom-finland/hacking-great-6/README.md

 # hacking-great-6 @ Cybercom
 ## Hacking Great 6 - Serverless with AWS - Materials

 Track materials comes here.
-Check few days before event.
+Check before event.

 AWS account is required.
 If you do not have it, Create a new AWS account before event.